antonfirsov/docs/2017/01-Jan/week3/2017-01-18-week-in-dotnet.md

 On .NET
 -------

 Last week, [David Pine was on the show](https://channel9.msdn.com/Shows/On-NET/David-Pine-Magic-mirror-on-the-wall-who-is-the-fairest-one-of-all) to talk about his magic mirror, a screen in a mirror, that can display useful information such as his schedule for the day, the weather forecast, and much more.
-The mirror uses a Raspberry Pi 3 running Windows 10 IoT Core, and runs a custom, open source UWP application.
+The mirror uses a Raspberry Pi 3 running Windows 10 IoT Core, and runs a custom, open-source UWP application.
 It also has a camera, microphone, and sound bar, enabling voice-based interactions.

 <iframe src="https://channel9.msdn.com/Shows/On-NET/David-Pine-Magic-mirror-on-the-wall-who-is-the-fairest-one-of-all/player" width="960" height="540" allowFullScreen frameBorder="0"></iframe>